2019-20 Verification Process

 Verification of Non-Filing Letter

-IRS Verification of Non-filing Letter is required if the parent did not file and were not required to file a 2015 Income Tax Return with the IRS.
-The Verification of Non-filing Letter requirement can now be satisfied by completing the 2017-2018 Student or Parent Non-Filer Statement.
+- IRS Verification of Non-Filing Letter is required if an Independent student and/or parent did not file and were not required to file a 2017 Income Tax Return with the IRS.

 To request IRS Tax Return Transcript or Verification of Non-Filing Letter, go to: https://www.irs.gov/individuals/get-transcript